Zoophish/ts-transformer/readme.md

 ## Model Details
 ### Instance Normalisation
 To try and address input scaling, each input sequence is standardised via an instance normalisation layer.
-The model learns to predict in the normalised space of the context.
-An inverse denormalisation is applied to the output samples to transform back to the original space.
-At inference, it would be correct to refit the normalisation layer on the context and the models own predictons (autoregressive).
-However, doing so would invalidate the KV cache.
-Therefore, the KV cache is kept for performance and the normalisation statistics are only gathered from the initial context.
+The model learns to make predictions in the normalised space of the context.
+An inverse denormalisation step is applied to the output samples to transform back to the context space.
+At inference, it would be correct to refit the normalisation layer on the context and the models own predictons (fully autoregressive).
+However, doing so would invalidate the KV cache which is very useful for inference performance.
+Therefore, is it assumed the initial context is representative enough and normalisation statistics are only gathered from the initial context.

+### Dropout
+Dropout is applied to the softmax in the attention mechansim, as well as to the outputs of the attention and the FFN units.

 ## To do:
 - MC dropout